Swimming Pool Parts Guide

 What are the Parts of a Swimming Pool?

-The time has come again for another wonderful Fact Friday from Poolinfloor.com.
-Today we will break down the major parts of an in-ground swimming pool parts you need to know about.
+It's time for another wonderful Fact Friday from ePoolSupply.
+Today we will break down the major in-ground swimming pool parts you need to know about.
 The information below is purely for educational purposes.
-We strive to provide our customers with as much knowledge as possible with their pool so they can maintain and purchase items wisely.
+We strive to provide our customers with as much pool knowledge as possible, so you can maintain and shop for pool items wisely.
 Let's dive in!

 The most important piece of equipment on your swimming pool is the pump.
 Without a pool pump, you have no water flow leaving the pool stagnant and dingy.
-The pump consists of an electric motor and front housing with a strainer basket to catch large debris and prevent it from entering the filter.
+The pool pump consists of an electric motor and front housing with a strainer basket to catch large debris and prevent it from entering the filter.
 The motor spins at high RPM's turning an impeller which draws water into the suction lines, through the pump, and into the pool filter.
 Suction lines normally run from the Skimmer, Main Drain, and Dedicated Suction Lines directly into the front of the pool pump.